PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitary time evolution for non-Hermitian Hamiltonians

-with unitary time evolution thus being associated with Hamiltonians that have complete sets of both left- and right-eigenvectors.
-In terms of the left-eigenvectors the $\langle R_j(t)|V|R_i(t)\rangle$ inner product can be written as $\langle L_j(t)|R_i(t)\rangle$, with the inner product thus being the overlap of the left- and right-eigenvectors of the Hamiltonian, an overlap that is manifestly time independent because of (\ref{E1}) and (\ref{E8}).
-The general rule then is to define the inner product as the overlap of the left- and right-eigenvectors, and so we need to ascertain the conditions on $H$ for which a $V$ operator that satisfies (\ref{E6}) (and thus the left-eigenvectors that it then generates) will necessarily exist.
+In the event that some of the energy eigenvalues of a non-Hermitian Hamiltonian are not real but instead come in complex conjugate pairs, the relevant $\langle R_j(t)|V|R_i(t)\rangle$ matrix elements would not then need to be positive definite as they would then be associated with transitions between eigenstates of complex conjugate energy eigenvalues.
+Such transitions are discussed further in Sec.
+(4).
+To summarize then, to obtain unitary time evolution the general rule is to define the inner product as the overlap of the left- and right-eigenvectors, and so we need to ascertain the conditions on $H$ for which a $V$ operator that satisfies (\ref{E6}) (and thus the left-eigenvectors that it then generates) will necessarily exist.

-\section{$\cal{P}\cal{T}$ symmetry and the $VHV^{-1}=H^{\dagger}$ condition}
+\section{$PT$ symmetry and the $VHV^{-1}=H^{\dagger}$ condition}

-When $H$ and $H^{\dagger}$ are related according to the similarity transform $VHV^{-1}=H^{\dagger}$, the determinant condition for the eigenvalues of $H$ obeys ${\rm det}(H-\lambda I)={\rm det}(V^{-1}H^{\dagger}V-\lambda I)={\rm det}(H^{\dagger}-\lambda I)={\rm det}((H^{*})^{\rm TR}-\lambda I)={\rm det}(H^{*}-\lambda I)=0$, where ${\rm TR}$ denotes transpose.
+When $H$ and $H^{\dagger}$ are related according to the similarity transform $VHV^{-1}=H^{\dagger}$, the secular equation for the eigenvalues of $H$ is of the form ${\rm det}(H-\lambda I)={\rm det}(V^{-1}H^{\dagger}V-\lambda I)={\rm det}(H^{\dagger}-\lambda I)={\rm det}((H^{*})^{\rm TR}-\lambda I)={\rm det}(H^{*}-\lambda I)=0$, where ${\rm TR}$ denotes transpose.
 Consequently, $H$ and $H^{*}$ possess the same set of eigenvalues, with the secular equation ${\rm det}(H-\lambda I)=0$ thus being real.
 With the energies of a real secular equation either being real or appearing in complex conjugate pairs, one can immediately satisfy (\ref{E4}) non-trivially, just as required.
 Conversely, if the secular equation that determines the energy eigenvalues is real, then $H$ and $H^{\dagger}$ will possess the same set of eigenvalues and thus be related by an isospectral similarity transform.
 Reality of the secular equation is thus both necessary and sufficient for the existence of a $V$ operator that obeys (\ref{E6}).
 Reality of the secular equation is thus both necessary and sufficient for unitary time evolution.